Red Army Standard Ammunition

 Red Army Standard Ammunition is a trademark associated with Century International Arms (CIA), an arms and ammunition corporation in Delray Beach, Florida, United States.
 The official spelling of the brand's name is faux Cyrillic, written as RЭD АRMY STAИDARD.
 The company supplies various sizes of cartridges for designs of firearms, such as the AKM and AK-47 rifles and the Makarov PM pistol, originating from Russia and former Soviet (Eastern Bloc) countries.
 Cartridges are made in various countries, including Russia, Ukraine, Romania, Bosnia and Herzegovina, and Poland.
-One manufacturer of RAS cartridges is Lugansk Cartridge Works, in Lugansk, Ukraine and its headstamp code is the letters "LU".
+One manufacturer of RAS cartridges is Lugansk Cartridge Works, in Luhansk, Ukraine and its headstamp code is the letters "LU".
 Another factory is the IGMAN d.d.
 Konjic cartridge plant in the city of Konjic, in Igman, Bosnia and Herzegovina and its newer headstamp is the letters "IK", while the older headstamp consists of the Cyrillic letters "ИК".